 Until either (a) seventy-five percent of the number of those seniors, who are also veterans or military servicemembers in King County and who as of the enactment date of this ordinance are homeless, obtain housing or (b) a total of twenty-four million dollars from the levy proceeds, except those levy proceeds described in subsection B.1. of this section, or from other funds administered by King County or both are spent to house seniors who are also veterans or military servicemembers in King County, whichever comes first, at least fifty percent of the levy proceeds described in this subsection shall be used to fund capital facilities and regional health and human services for seniors who are also veterans or military servicemembers and their respective caregivers and families.

-In the event that neither of the two required conditions has been satisfied by the fifteenth day of December in the preceding year, the allocations that this plan directs for any year from 2019 through 2023 shall be altered as follows in paragraphs one and two below to enable compliance with the Ballot Measure Ordinance:
+In the event that neither of the two required conditions has been satisfied by the fifteenth day of December in the preceding year, the allocations that this plan directs for any year from 2019 through 2023 shall be altered as follows in paragraphs one and two below to comply with Ordinance 18555:

 Those proceeds allocated under authority of Ordinance 18555, Section 4.B.2 to VSHSL strategy HS 1 and programs HS 2.A, HS 2.B or HS 3.A shall be used within that strategy and those programs exclusively to fund capital facilities and regional health and human services for seniors who are also veterans or military servicemembers and their respective caregivers and families.

 Those proceeds allocated under authority of Ordinance 18555, Section 4.B.2 to VSHSL strategies and programs other than HS 1, HS 2.A, HS 2.B and HS 3.A within the same year shall be un-allocated and then re-allocated as described in this paragraph to VSHSL strategy HS 1 and programs HS 2.A, HS 2.B, or HS 3.A exclusively to fund capital facilities and regional health and human services for seniors who are also veterans or military servicemembers and their respective caregivers and families.
-The reallocations directed by this section of this plan shall be assessed in the priority order provided in this section, with strategies or programs at the top of the list being reallocated first and strategies or programs further down the list being reallocated as necessary until a sufficient amount of funds has been reallocated to comply with the Ballot Measure Ordinance.
+The reallocations directed by this section of this plan shall be assessed in the priority order provided in this section, with strategies or programs at the top of the list being reallocated first and strategies or programs further down the list being reallocated as necessary until a sufficient amount of funds has been reallocated to comply with Ordinance 18555.
 A strategy or program on this list shall have its proceeds fully un-allocated and reallocated before moving to the next strategy or program in the order of priority for reallocation.
 A strategy or program’s allocated proceeds shall only be reallocated by the amount necessary to reach a total reallocated amount that ensures compliance with the Ballot Measure Ordinance.
 The following list of VSHSL strategies and programs sets forth the order of priority in which strategies and programs with senior funding shall be affected by this provision:

 HS 5.A (Housing Counseling and Foreclosure Prevention)